 QA promotes organization and efficiency.
 Working with QA since the beginning of the software development process, you can test your software as it gets created.
 This will help you avoid many problems, including faulty software and hasty fixes.

-The primary goal of the development is to release a product that brings profit and, at first glance, quality assurance seems to be something that doesn’t contribute to it.
+The primary goal of the development is to release a product that brings profit, and, at first glance, quality assurance seems to be something that doesn’t contribute to it.
 But again: it only seems not to contribute.
-In reality, QA is a significant part of software development process that brings great value to every product.
+In reality, QA is a significant part of the software development process that brings great value to every product.